reproducerai/reproducerai.github.io/README.md

 # 👋 Hi, I'm **[Minhaj](https://ansariminhaj.github.io)**

-Welcome to my GitHub profile!
+Welcome to my GitHub!
-I run **[reproducerai](https://reproducerai.github.io/ai-repro-blog/)** — a project where I independently test and document the reproducibility of AI research on open datasets.
+I run **[reproducerai](https://reproducerai.github.io/ai-repro-blog/)** — a project where I explore AI models using **synthetic datasets**.

 ---

 ### 🔬 What I Do
-- 🧪 **Reproduce AI research** claims on open-source benchmarks
+- 🧪 Test how different AI architectures, learning strategies, and datasets affect model performance.
-- 📊 Compare results with original papers and share transparent findings
+- 🎯 Use synthetic datasets in a controlled environment to isolate and understand the impact of each change.
-- 📝 Publish detailed reports on my blog
+- 📝 Share experiments and insights on my blog.

 ---